 His banner over me is love.

-While I am familiar with the lyrics and the meaning I was taught when I was a child, It suddenly dawned on me that I have not looked up the context of the Bible verses that inspired the lyrics.
+I was very familiar with this song since I was a child, It suddenly dawned on me that I have not looked up the context of the Bible verses that inspired the lyrics.
 Could there be more behind those words than what a child could understand?
-After all, the Bible contain some of the most passionate and violent stories that mankind has ever heard.
+After all, the Bible contains some of the most passionate and violent stories that mankind has ever heard.
 I have to find out…

 My beloved is mine, and I am his: he feedeth among the lilies. – Song of Solomon 2:16

 Uh-oh. the first line of the song comes from the Song of Solomon, a book about the romance between a man and a woman, often depicted sexually and certainly not suitable for children.
-The verse itself describes how lovers sees themselves possess their counterparts and are themselves a possession of their lover.
-It illustrates how close people in love with each other sees their love relationship – a treasure to own and to be owned.
+The verse itself describes how lovers see themselves possess their counterparts and are themselves the possession of their lover.
+It revealed how people in love see their love relationship – a treasure to own and to be owned.
 Something very precious.

 He brought me to the banqueting house, and his banner over me was love.
 Sustain me with cakes of raisins, refresh me with apples, for I am lovesick. – Song of Solomon 2:4-5

-The next two lines from the Bible sounds like a scene from one of Disney’s old Fairy Tale movies where a young girl gets invited to the great mansion where her prince charming tries to impress her with a banquet whose banner or theme is love.
-The girl is described as lovesick and could not live without her lover’s supply of cakes and fruits for her.
-I can see how cakes and fruits would be appealing to children too, but the context of this verse is one of passionate love making, made very clear by the verses that follows…
+The next two lines from the Bible sounds like a scene from one of Disney’s old Fairy Tale movies.
+A young girl receives an invitation to a banquet from her prince charming.
+The prince tries to impress her with a banquet whose banner or theme is love.
+The girl falls for her prince, gets lovesick and could not live without her lover’s supply of cakes and fruits for her.
+I can see how cakes and fruits would be appealing to children too, but the context of this verse is one of passionate lovemaking, made very clear by the verses that follow…

 I charge you, O daughters of Jerusalem, by the gazelles or by the does of the field, do not stir up nor awaken love until it pleases. – Song of Solomon 2:6-7